Roy Bean: Later years and death

 In 1890, Bean received word that railroad developer and speculator Jay Gould was planning to pass through Langtry on a special train.
 Bean flagged down the train using a danger signal.
 Thinking the bridge was out, the train engineer stopped the train.
 Bean then invited Gould and his daughter to visit the saloon as his guests.
 The Goulds visited for two hours, causing a brief panic on the New York Stock Exchange when it was reported that Gould had been killed in a train crash.

 In 1896, Bean organized a world championship boxing title bout between Bob Fitzsimmons and Peter Maher on an island in the Rio Grande because boxing matches were illegal in both Texas and Mexico.
 The fight, won by Fitzsimmons, lasted only 1 minute and 35 seconds, but the resulting sport reports spread Bean's fame throughout the United States.

 As he aged, Bean spent much of his profits helping the poor of the area and always made sure that the local schoolhouse had free firewood in the winter.
 In January 1901 Bean stated that a claim for damages of $13,000 from Apache depredations of his mules would certainly be allowed.

 Bean died peacefully in his bed on March 16, 1903, after a bout of heavy drinking in San Antonio.
 He and his son, Sam Bean (1874–1907), are interred at the Whitehead Memorial Museum in Del Rio.
-In 1965, as part of the Civil War Centennial commemoration in Texas, an official Texas Historical Marker honoring Bean was erected on the museum grounds in Del Rio, Texas.
+In 1965, as part of the Civil War Centennial commemoration in Texas, an official Texas Historical Marker honoring Bean was erected on the museum grounds.